mattoxb/cs421-sp25-web/content/Docs/Syllabus.md

 ## Location and Times

   - Course Title: Programming Languages and Compilers
-  - Dates: January 21 to May 8.
+  - Dates: January 20 to May 7.
   - Instructor: Mattox Beckman
-  - Textbook: course notes
+  - Textbook: online textbook
   - Office Hours: tba

 ## Official Description and Learning Goals

 The instructor's course goals are on the homepage, but here's the university description of the course:

 >  structure of programming languages and their implementation. basic  language design principles; abstract data types; functional languages;  type systems; object-oriented languages. basics of lexing, parsing,  syntax-directed translation, semantic analysis, and code generation.